photobooth-app/photobooth-docs/docs/setup/configuration/camera_setup.md

 ### Arducam imx519

-Arducam is not active supported by the app.
+Arducam is not actively supported by the app.
 It could work, but fail any time if the underlying drivers break for example after an system update.

 Sony's imx519 sensor used in [Arducam's imx519 camera module](https://www.arducam.com/product/imx519-autofocus-camera-module-for-raspberry-pi-arducam-b0371/) is supported by the
 Raspberry Pi OS natively since about March 2023.